jstmaxlol/g/README.md

 ## get `g`
 to get `g` you can either build it yourself or you \
-can install the AUR package `g-bin`.
+can install the AUR package `getg`.